 Notes:

-• If you have installed WordPress into your root (main) directory (i.e. if you are using WordPress as your main website), the URL will display as http://yourdomain.com without the end slash (/).
+- If you have installed WordPress into your root (main) directory (i.e. if you are using WordPress as your main website), the URL should display as http://yourdomain.com without the end slash (/).

-• If you have installed WordPress correctly, there should be no need to modify the URL showing in this field.
+- If you have installed WordPress correctly, there should be no need to modify this field.

-• For most setups, the Site Address (URL) should look just like the WordPress Address (URL) unless you would like to move your WordPress installation files to a different directory in your domain but still would like visitors to access your site via the root domain.
+- For most setups, the Site Address (URL) should be identical to the WordPress Address (URL) unless you want to move your WordPress installation files to a different directory in your domain but still want users to access your site via your root (main) domain.

-WordPress lets you install your website into a subdirectory (e.g. http://yourdomain.com/wordpress), but have your website pages served from the website root directory (e.g. http://yourdomain.com).
-To learn more about relocating WordPress to a different directory, click on the link in the Site Address (URL) description section or refer to the instructions in the official WordPress documentation page here: Giving WordPress Its Own Directory …
+WordPress allows you to install your website into a subdirectory (e.g. http://yourdomain.com/wordpress), but have your home page served from the website root directory (e.g. http://yourdomain.com).
+If you need to move WordPress to another directory, click on the link in the Site Address (URL) description section or refer to the instructions in the official WordPress Codex page here: Giving WordPress Its Own Directory …

 5) Email Address: WordPress will send messages and notifications regarding the administration and maintenance of your WordPress site to this address.